WDuncker/level-5-mission-2-computer-vision-app/README.md

 ## About The Project

-The aim of this mission was to become familiar with building a chatbot in Google Dialogflow and integrating this into a webpage.
-Secondary aims were also familiarising myself with Jira and identifying stakeholders.
-I also decided to challenge myself to learn more about SASS and implementing this within React.js
+The aim of this mission was to become familiar with integrating an ai model into a front end using my own api endpoints and calls.
+This project was created with an Azure computer vision ai which I trained to recognise different cars and select images from my catalogue which matched the image which is submitted from the front end.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>